antbono/OAN/README.md

 The developed code is therefore configured as a ready-to-use but also highly expandable and improvable tool thanks to the possibilities provided by the ROS community.

+A video showing these features is available on [YouTube](https://youtu.be/LxboNtHfDJg?si=1951kaU84Miw7Ubb).

 ### Modules

 This repository collects all the code on which OAN is based.
 The following image provides an overview of the different parts and the flow of information.